boltops-tools/kubes/docs/_docs/helpers.md

 Helper | Description
 --- | ---
 built_image | Method refers to the latest Docker image built by Kubes.
-This spares you from having to update the image manually in the deployment resource. dockerfile_port	| Exposed port extracted from the Dockerfile of the project. extra | The `KUBES_EXTRA` value. with_extra | Appends the `KUBES_EXTRA` value to a string if it's set.
+This spares you from having to update the image manually in the deployment resource. decode64 | Basey64d decode a string. dockerfile_port	| Exposed port extracted from the Dockerfile of the project. encode64 | Basey64 encode a string.
+Also available as `base64` method. extra | The `KUBES_EXTRA` value. with_extra | Appends the `KUBES_EXTRA` value to a string if it's set.
 It's covered in the [Extra Env Docs]({% link _docs/extra-env.md %}).

-Here's also the source code with the helpers: [helpers.rb](https://github.com/boltops-tools/kubes/blob/master/lib/kubes/compiler/shared/helpers.rb).
+Here's also the source code with most of the helpers: [helpers.rb](https://github.com/boltops-tools/kubes/blob/master/lib/kubes/compiler/shared/helpers.rb).

 ## DSL Specific Methods